adspect/adspect/streams.md

 to indicate that this is the page that makes you money.
 You may specify up to 254 money pages for A/B testing.
 Traffic will be distributed across them according to rules of a particular rotator; see the [Rotator paragraph](#rotator) below.

-Depending on desired action (see [Action](#action) below), this field may contain various values such as URLs, paths to local files or directories, PHP or JavaScript scripts, and others.
+Depending on the desired action (see [Action](#action) below), this field may contain various values such as URLs, paths to local files or directories, PHP or JavaScript code, and others.
 Aside from special cases described below for particular actions, two primary types of value are URLs and paths.

 * A URL is a link that you normally see in your browser's address bar, e.g. `https://example.com/page.php`.
-  URLs *must* start with scheme: `http://` or `https://`; otherwise they will be treated as paths.
+  This may be your offer in a CPA network, a smartlink, a tracking link in a third party tracker, a TDS stream, etc.
-  The most often use case for URL is a direct offer link taken from a CPA network.
-This may be optimal for some campaigns, however, external URL implies an additional HTTP redirect, with associated latency and traffic loss considerations, especially on low-quality ad formats like popunder.
+  URLs *must* start with `http://` or `https://`, otherwise they will be treated as paths.

-  You may also use various non-HTTP URLs to achieve specialized tasks on your visitors' devices.
+  With redirect actions, you may also use various non-HTTP URLs to do special tasks on your visitors' devices.
   Some of the more common examples:

   * `mailto:user@example.com` will open up a default e-mail program in compose mode;